ctrlplusb/easy-peasy/README.md

       The payload, if any, that was provided to the action.

-    - `additional` (Object, required)

-      An object containing additional helpers for the action when required.
-It has the following properties:

     - `getState` (Function, required)

       When executed it will provide the root state of your model.
 This can be useful in the cases where you require state in the execution of your effectful action.

+    - `injections` (Any, not required, default=undefined)

+      Any depenencies that were provided to the `createStore` configuration will be exposed as this argument.
+See the [`createStore`](#createstoremodel-config) docs on how to specify them.

 When your model is processed by Easy Peasy to create your store all of your actions will be made available against the store's `dispatch`.
 They are mapped to the same path as they were defined in your model.
 You can then simply call the action functions providing any required payload.
 See the example below.